 To create a more uniform school culture, Somerset College Preparatory Academy has decided to move to the House System.
 This system is based on the house system commonly employed by many British Schools, but it has been popularized due to its use in the Harry Potter series.
-Students in grades 6-12 will be assigned a house, meaning that students of each grade level at SCPA will be in the same group.
+Students in grades 6-12 will be assigned a house, meaning that students of each grade level at SOMERSET COLLEGE PREP will be in the same group.
 The hope is that grouping students across grade levels, will foster a broader sense of community and emphasize an idea of collective success, as opposed to individuality.

-Students are capable of earning points or losing points based on their grades, behavior, house-based events, and other activities.
+Students can earn points or lose points based on their grades, behavior, house-based events, and other activities.
 A complete list will be provided below.